longturn/freeciv21/docs/General/faq.rst

 Freeciv21 is a client/server system.
 But in most cases you don't have to worry about this; the client starts a server automatically for you when you start a new game.

-.. attention:: The Windows Server currently has a defect that does not allow it to run automatically from
-    the client.
-See Issue `#341 <https://github.com/longturn/freeciv21/issues/341>`_ as well as work in progress pull request `#462 <https://github.com/longturn/freeciv21/pull/462>`_.
-The current work around is to manually start the server and a game and then connect to it via the client.

-    This defect is not present in the Linux builds.

 Once the game is started you can find information in the :guilabel:`Help` menu.
 If you've never played a Civilization-style game before you may want to look at help on :title-reference:`Strategy and Tactics`.